 2. For conversion of estimates of national expenditure into a common currency, official exchange rates are unsuitable, and some method such as that used in the OEEC study - "An International Comparison of National Products" - must be followed.
-This involves securing appropriate quantities, prices and values for as detailed a breakdown of the gross national product as is possible for any two countries to be compared, and then weighing the quantity data of each country with the prices of first the one and then the other.
+This involves securing appropriate quantities, prices and values for as detailed a breakdown of the gross national product as is possible for any two countries to be compared, and then weighing the quantity data. of each country with the prices of first the one and then the other.
 This produces two indices of the real product relationship which will diverge the greater the dissimilarity of the national outputs and the price structures of the two countries (3).
-When more than
+When more than two countries are compared, the number of indices obtained increases increases and in fact rapidly becomes quite large.

-(1) Published by the OEEC, 1952

-(2) Comparative national products and price levels, Milton Gilbert and Associates.

-(3) E.g., the GNP of Italy expressed as a percentage of the GNP of the United States is 10.3% when valuation is made at United States prices, and 6.9% when valuation is made at average European prices.
+- (1) Published by the OEEC, 1952 - (2) Comparative national products and price levels, Milton Gilbert and Associates. - (3) E.g., the GNP of Italy expressed as a percentage of the GNP of the United States is 10.3% when valuation is made at United States prices, and 6.9% when valuation is made at average European prices.